kinankist/TurdusParallelEvolution/README.md

 # Parallel Evolution in Turdus

-* Fasta files generated using bcftools consensus utility
+Main directory contains fasta files generated using bcftools consensus utility
 * Contain section of scaffold730
-* Includes OCA2 and HERC genes
+* Include region covering all hits in OCA2 and HERC genes

+GenenomeScan folder contains preliminary graphs
+* Nucleotide diversity for all combinations of species
+* Fst ("pseudo", because there are only two samples)